 TC 867 The Aesthetics of Atheism.
 In the late-modern West, atheism, secular humanism, and/or naturalism are now “live options” in ways that they have never been before.
-While the United States remains one of the most religious of Western countries, a significant (and growing) minority of the population is not simply abandoning religious practice or religious institutions under the guise of being “spiritual but not religious,” but consciously self-identifying as atheist/humanist/naturalist.
-This seminar will explore the historical development of this (largely Western) phenomenon, and investigate the intellectual sources of atheism that fund the contemporary cultural imagination—sociological, psychological, philosophical, and, ultimately, theological.
-Although the broader concerns of the seminar have to do with the cultural significance of atheism, it will focus in particular on aesthetics.
-That is, the seminar will take up the question of whether and how the aesthetic impulse imbedded within a/theism might prove instructive for developing a constructive Christian theology in the late-modern world.
+While the United States remains one of the most religious of Western countries, a significant (and growing) minority of the population is not simply abandoning religious practice and religious institutions under the guise of being “spiritual but not religious,” nor merely self-identifying as atheist/humanist/naturalist, but are rather choosing an altogether different option: a/theism.
+This seminar will explore the historical development of this (largely Western) phenomenon, and investigate the intellectual sources that fund the contemporary, “post-secular” cultural imagination—sociological, psychological, philosophical, and, ultimately, theological.
+Although the broader concerns of the seminar have to do with the cultural significance of a/theism, it will focus in particular on aesthetics.
+That is, the seminar will take up the question of whether and how the aesthetic shape of a/theism might prove instructive for developing a constructive Christian theology of culture in a post-secular world.

 PM 837 Migration and Transnational Identity.This seminar introduces migration theory and transnational identity formation as tools for understanding ministry among immigrants and minority communities.
 The seminar will place migration within a global context and help students link to Practical Theology and missiology to address the ministry context they are researching.

-PM 845 Research Methods in Practical Theology.
-This seminar introduces students to a wide range of social science research methods in order to prepare them to work with these methods within a practical theological modality, or provide such an introduction suitable for any theologically oriented inquirer.
-Students are expected to become familiar enough with major research protocols, methods, and strategies to be able to proficiently analyze and critique the design, implementation, results reporting, interpretations, conclusions, and limitations of any social science research.
+PM 845 Qualitative & Quantitative Research Methods for Practical Theology.
+This seminar introduces students to a wide range of social science research methods in order to prepare them to work with these methods within a practical theological modality.
+Students will become familiar with major research protocols, methods, and strategies so they can analyze and critique the design, implementation, results reporting, interpretations, conclusions, and limitations of any social science research.
 There will also be training on the Schools of Theology/Intercultural Studies Human Subjects Review processes.
 In addition, each student will design and implement a qualitative research project and present their results to the class.
-Because of the unique pedagogical issues of this course, the schedule will consist of four five-hour classes throughout the quarter in Pasadena, two three-hour classes via Fuller Live, and one day (seven hours) at the Museum of Tolerance.

 PM 849 Practical Theology/Christian Education.
 This seminar engages methods of practical theology with a focus on Christian education in relationship with studies in learning organizations and communities of practice.